[but] God shows his love for us in that while we were still sinners, Christ died for us. —Romans 5:8

 The central idea of Romans 5:8 is contained in its last four words: “Christ died for us.”
 This is the most amazing phrase in the Bible.
-Shockingly, though, we often get more excited when the Minnesota Twins win a baseball game than we do when we’re reminded of the gospel truth that Christ died for us.
+Shockingly, though, we often get more excited when our favorite team wins a game than we do when we’re reminded of the gospel truth that Christ died for us.
 I think that’s because too often, we think of the gospel as a mere collection of facts rather than as a story, with each of its elements working together to draw in and transform its readers.
 The thing that makes this one-sentence narrative so beautiful is what Paul teaches us through it about God, ourselves, and God’s action toward us.
 He wants us to remember, first of all, that God is holy.
-Secondly, that we are sinners.
+Second, that we are sinners.
 And finally, Paul would have us rejoice that our holy God loves sinners like us.

 God is Holy

 Who is God?
-Although that question is impossible to answer fully, it is important to answer on an elementary level so that we might better understand the main actor in our story.
-The way I would most basically answer the question “Who is God?” is that God is holy.
+Although that question is impossible to answer fully, it is important to answer it on an elementary level so that we might better understand the main actor in our story.
+The most basic answer to the question “Who is God?” is God is holy.
 In the sermon, To Him Be Glory Forever, John Piper defines God’s holiness like this:

 God is in a class of perfection and greatness and value by himself.
 He is incomparable.
 His holiness is his utterly unique and perfect divine essence.
 It determines all that he is and does and is determined by nothing and no one outside himself.
 His holiness is what he is as God which no one else is, or ever will be, and it signifies his intrinsic, infinite worth…

 God is loving, but he has created humans with the capacity to love.
 God is joyful, but he has created humans with the capacity to be joyful.
-That’s why those attributes of God, and others like it, cannot define him in his most fundamental essence.
-When we say that God is holy, we’re saying that he is wholly other than we are; there is nothing in us that can relate to God’s holiness.
+That’s why those two attributes of God, and others like them, cannot define Him in His most fundamental essence.
+When we say that God is holy, we’re saying that He is wholly other than we are; there is nothing in us that can relate to God’s holiness.
 He alone is ultimately perfect, great, valuable, and unique.
 That’s the first chapter in the gospel story, and we need to understand it if we’re going to be wowed by the rest of the narrative.

 We Are Sinners